-Coronavirus: India reports 33,750 new cases – 22.51% higher from Sunday’s count
+Coronavirus: India reports 33,750 new cases – 22.51% higher than Sunday’s count

 The state government also imposed a ban on flights from the United Kingdom.
 Flights to Mumbai and Delhi will only operate on Monday and Tuesday.

-Kolkata Metro suspended the use of tokens from Monday to curb the spread of the virus, ANI reported.
-Following Kolkata Metro’s order, only smart card holders will be able to take the transport.
+The Kolkata Metro suspended the use of tokens from Monday to curb the spread of the virus, ANI reported.
+This means only smart card holders will be able to use the city metro.
 A day before, the government had restricted the seating capacity in public transport to 50%.

-Meanwhile, Tamil Nadu Health Minister Ma Subramaniam on Sunday said that a third wave of the coronavirus has started in the state, The Hindu reported.
-He urged the residents to get their vaccines on priority.
+Tamil Nadu Health Minister Ma Subramaniam on Sunday said that a third wave of the coronavirus has started in the state, The Hindu reported.
+He urged the state’s residents to get their vaccines on priority.

 The government has set up 100 beds in Chennai’s Injambakkam and Manjambakkam localities to deal with the rising cases.